-Activity - Assist the children to draw and label healthy foods on half of a sheet of paper, and unhealthy (junk) foods on the other half.
+Activity - Assist the children to draw and label healthy foods on half of the paper, and unhealthy (junk) foods on the other.

-- Encourage the children to explain their reasoning for their healthy and unhealthy food choices. - Although their writing may still resemble scribble, in the child's mind these scribbles are decidedly different from their earlier attempts.
+- Praise the children's attempts at drawing and writing. - Although their writing may still resemble scribble, in the child's mind these scribbles are decidedly different from their earlier attempts.